SSWConsulting/SSW.Rules.Content/rules/do-you-know-your-agility-index/rule.md

 ---

 So you’re agile… or are you?
 Find out what you’re doing right and what things you can improve on by taking our quiz and finding out your agility index.
-Do this at each of your sprint retrospectives and ratchet up the quality with each sprint
+Do this at each of your Sprint retrospectives and ratchet up the quality with each Sprint

 <!--endintro-->
 [What’s My Agility Index?](https://github.com/SSWConsulting/SSW.Rules.Content/raw/main/rules/do-you-know-your-agility-index/HowAgileAreYou_TheAgilityIndex_AdamCogan_and_JoelSemeniuk.docx)